-It is said that the birthplace of the out-of-town mall was in Grandview Heights, Ohio in 1928 with the opening of Grandview Avenue Shopping Center, designed by Don Monroe Casto Sr. It was revolutionary in the fact that it incorporated parking into the design, creating potential for developing large scale shopping opportunities away from the traditional urban core.
+It is said that the birthplace of the out-of-town mall was in Grandview Heights, Ohio, USA in 1928 with the opening of Grandview Avenue Shopping Center, designed by Don Monroe Casto Sr. It was revolutionary in the fact that it incorporated parking into the design, creating potential for developing large scale shopping opportunities away from the traditional urban core.
 Studies were conducted into how customers may be enticed in a controlled environment and as a result, the shopping centre included innovations like inward facing stores and the concept of anchor tenants alongside smaller scale chain stores.
 In 1954, accelerated depreciation laws were changed to encourage development on the urban fringe prompting further mall development.
 REITs, or Real Estate Investment Trusts, allowing groups of investors to avoid corporate income tax further helped the development of shopping malls.

 One such out-of-town shopping centre was Rolling Acres Mall in Akron in Ohio, the state which saw the true birth of the shopping mall.
 Plans were mooted in the 1960s about developing the Rolling Acres area of the city but it wasn’t until the early 1970s that agreement was reached on the proposal presented by Forest City Enterprises and construction began.
 Rolling Acres Mall opened on 6 August 1975 with Sears as an anchor and 21 smaller stores.
 By the end of the year, this number had grown to 50 stores.
 Within a few months, JCPenney opened a second anchor store and in 1977, an extension added the Court of Aquarius, bringing Montgomery Ward as an anchor tenant alongside a short lived aquarium.
 The rapid expansion continued into 1978 when The Promenade opened, a two storey wing which included a food court and Ohio chain O’Neils as an anchor.